 Strengthen your program with better forms

-A diaper cream authorization form is a small but powerful tool in your childcare program’s administrative toolkit.
+A diaper cream authorization form operates as a small but powerful tool in your childcare program’s administrative toolkit.
 By requiring this form, you protect the children in your care, build trust with families, and ensure your program operates in full compliance with licensing regulations.